marcpage/scheduling/CONTRIBUTING.md

 `./pr_build.sh run` will run the web server on the default port `8000`.

 **Note:** [Issue #40](https://github.com/marcpage/scheduling/issues/40) is available to create a pr_build.bat for Windows to do similar behavior.
+This issue has details on how to run the various steps manually.

 ## Notes to refer to when adding to this document